ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 Your everyday routine is a forking almost every two `react-native-%plugin%` out there.
 Your everyday routine is a writing your own `RCT_EXPORT_MODULE`.
-Your everyday routine is upgrading react-native on the next version.
+Your everyday routine is upgrading npm modules on the next version.

 But at the end it's getting better and better everyday:

 - [RNPM](https://github.com/rnpm/rnpm) is becoming a thing recently;

 - State management solved for you: use either GraphQL/Relay ([Reindex](https://reindex.io)) or Redux + AsyncStorage.
-Ok, not quite solved, but it's also routine.
+Ok, not quite solved, but it's also just an another routine.

 - [Ship your app 10 times](https://apphub.io) per day.

  — React gives you abstractions which feels more right than .xib, UIViewController, AutoLayout, CoreData.
-And it's up to you how much UI would be on the native side.
+And it's up to you how much of it would be on the native side.

 # Stage Four: Inspiration

 It's February 2016.
 I'm working on the sixth iOS app, hoping it would be better then previous, such as [this](https://hash.ai), [this](http://wizearn.com/) and [this](http://hiflawless.com).
 And some other projects like [https://github.com/ptmt/react-native-desktop](https://github.com/ptmt/react-native-desktop) and [https://github.com/skeletcode](skelet).

-I'm really used to react-native related issues.
-It's not a commercial software, and **bugs** are not felt as a something unexpected.
+It's really easy to get used to react-native related issues.
+It's not a commercial software, and **bugs** are not felt as something unexpected.

-These very lines are written in Jekyll 3.0, and that ruby gem doesn't work great.
+These very lines are written in Jekyll 3, and that ruby gem doesn't work great.
 Some combination of versions of an operation system, Ruby and Jekyll produce an bug affecting new post rendering.
 An hour on reading github issues, reinstalling Jekyll, and other voodoo tricks ("Ruby can't into timestamps").

 I'd rather dig out into Jekyll source code to find and fix that problem by myself.
-Can I?
+Can I do that easily?
 I certainly can with React Native now, and that is the reason I love it and that's makes me confident.

 *INB4; Stage Five — Oh, see, there is another cool technology, let's go there!*